 Make sure you have the necessary supporting documents before continuing with your Dubai visa from France application:

 This visa allows visitors to stay in Dubai for up to 30 days and is typically used for tourism purposes.
-It can be extended for twice 30+30 days and has a grace period of 10 days.
+It can be extended for twice 30+30 days.

 This visa allows visitors to stay in Dubai for up to 60 days and is typically used for tourism purposes and visiting loved ones.
 It can be extended for twice 30+30 days but has no grace period.